MostafaRamzySayedAhmed/ApplicationSecurityScanner/README.md

 # Application Security Scanner
-It's a Simple Golang Script That Scans an HTTP Response for Common Vulnerabilities (Open Ports &amp; Known Issues with HTTP Headers)
+It's a Simple Golang Script That Scans an HTTP Response for Common Vulnerabilities (Open Ports &amp; Known Issues with HTTP Headers).